sendahug/send-hug-frontend/README.md

 ### Other

 1. **IDB** (formerly IDBPromised) - An improved version of IndexedDB, which is Promise-based and includes various enhancements to improve the API's usability.
 For more information, check the [IDBP repo](https://github.com/jakearchibald/idb).
-2. **Auth0-js** - Auth0's JS library, used for user authentication.
-For more information, check [Auth0's documentation](https://auth0.com/docs/libraries/auth0js).
+2. **Firebase** - Firebase's JS SDK, used for user authentication.
+For more information, check the [Firebase SDK's repo](https://github.com/firebase/firebase-js-sdk).

 ### Testing Dependencies